emielzyde/grammar_correction_thesis/README.md

 ## Notebooks ##

-Various notebooks which were used to execute the code in the Google Colaboratory environment are included in this folder:
+Various notebooks which were used to execute the code in the Google Colaboratory environment are included in this folder.
+References to the owners of the code are included in the notebooks.
 1. Label_Runner - runs the full error detection model
 2. Label_Generator - runs the label generation code (generates labels for a specified data-set from a specified pre-trained model)
 3. RelGAN_Runner - runs the RelGAN code